Rob217/hermite-functions/README.md

 -->

-## Final notes
+## Contributions

-Comments and suggestions are very welcome!
+Comments and contributions are very welcome!

+## License

+This package is covered by the [MIT License](https://github.com/Rob217/Hermite-functions/blob/master/LICENSE).